Anshpal-analytics/Excel-Data-Analysis-Project/README.md

-# Excel-Data-Analysis-Project
-This project focuses on analysing one year of Air Quality Index (AQI) data across five major zones of Delhi to identify pollution patterns, cleanest areas, and critical periods of degraded air quality.
-The goal was to transform raw datasets into an interactive and insight-driven Excel dashboard.
+#Delhi-AQI-Data-Analysis (Interactive Dashboard creation using MS Excel)
+##Project Objective

+The objective of this project is to analyze Delhi's air quality across 5 zones during 2024 and identify pollution trends, highly polluted zones, dominant pollutants, and periods of poor air quality.